MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-renumber-document-numbers-in-journals.md

  This function also works on filtered views.

  Any renumbering of document numbers will respect related applications, such as a payment application that has been made from the document on the journal line to a vendor account.
-Accordingly, the **Applies\-to ID** and **Applies\-to Doc.
+Accordingly, the **Applies-to ID** and **Applies-to Doc.
 No.** fields on the affected ledger entries may be updated.

 > [!NOTE]
 >  The following procedure is based on the **General Journal** window, but applies to all other journals that are based on the general journal, such as the **Payment Journal** window.